Get insider access

 3.66 dB

-The LG B2 has a decent frequency response.
-It's good enough to listen to clear dialogue, but you need a dedicated subwoofer if you want the best sound experience with proper bass.
+The LG B2 OLED has a decent frequency response.
+It's good enough for the dialogue to sound clear and bright, but you need a dedicated subwoofer to have the best sound experience with proper bass.

 6.9